Burned Out but Not Broken: How to Reclaim Your Career Energy

 Short answer: Lead with outcomes and scope, calibrate compensation early, and show currency via proof of work.
 Gaps become narrative bridges when paired with evidence.

 Short answer: Yes.
-Take the Career Clarity Quiz and run a free honest ATS baseline.
+Start free snapshot and run a free honest ATS baseline.

 Sources and references